grasingerm/polymer-stats/README.md

 ## Getting started
 This research code is written in the [julia language](https://julialang.org/).
+In the root directory, there is a script for installing package dependences:

+    julia install_dependencies.jl

 The main file for the mean-field theory simulations is ``mean_field.jl``.
 You can see options by running:

     julia mean_field.jl --help

+The theoretical details of this code can be found in the first reference (in particular, sections 3 and 4.1) in the Citations section below.

 The main file for the Markov chain Monte carlo method is ``mcmc_eap_chain.jl``.
 You can see options by running:

     julia mcmc_eap_chain.jl --help

 ## Questions
 Documentation of this work is still in progress.
 However, I am very receptive to questions and comments via email.
-You can email questions to grasingerm at gmail dot com.
+You can email questions to grasingerm@gmail.com.

 ## Citations
 There are a few papers associated with polymer-stats.